Photo Source: Copyrighted © 2024

 The Xiangcheng are zealous believers in Tibetan Buddhism.
 Their beliefs form a large part of their identity as a people.
 There are numerous Buddhist temples and pagodas throughout the region.

 The Xiangcheng are one of the most untouched people groups in China.
-Few - perhaps none - have ever heard of Jesus Christ.
+Few if any have heard of Jesus Christ.
 There are no Christian communities in the region and no gospel literature or recordings in their language.
 There has been no history of missionary work in the vicinity of this hidden location.